incomputingworld/js_iteration_protocol/README.md

 ### bookCollection2.js
 This file implements an iterator protocol, where an iterator object is implemented separately.
 The function next is part of the iterator class.

+## Iteration protocol in Java Script - Part - 2

+### generators.js
+This file contains generic code that sets the context of this article.
+Explain the definition of a generator and the different ways of implementing it.

+### bookCollection3.0.js
+This file implements an iteraable iterator using a generator.

+### bookCollection4.js
+This file implements an iterator using a generator class.

+### bookCollection5.js
+This file implements yield * functionality.